David Quest KC

 Recent fintech work includes:

-- Advising a major financial institution in connection with a blockchain-based trading platform
+- Advising major financial institutions in connection with a blockchain-based trading platforms.

 - Acting for a cryptocurrency exchange in a dispute with customers